Stacey Morris

 Stacey Morris is an American barber and hairdresser.
 She was nominated for an Academy Award in the category Best Makeup and Hairstyling for the film Coming 2 America.
-Morris has also been nominated for six Primetime Emmy Awards in the category Outstanding Hairstyling, and for seven MUAHS awards, winning once.

-Morris has been a personal barber-stylist for Eddie Murphy, Anthony Anderson, Lil Nas X, and Alfonso Ribiero.
+In addition to her Academy Award nomination, she was nominated for six Primetime Emmy Awards in the category Outstanding Hairstyling, and for seven MUAHS awards, winning once.
+She has been a personal barber-stylist for Eddie Murphy, Anthony Anderson, Lil Nas X, and Alfonso Ribiero.